The Best Middle Eastern Restaurants In Sydney

 Henrietta, Surry Hills

-Henrietta is the new Middle Eastern-inspired charcoal chicken eatery landing in the heart of Surry Hills.
+Henrietta is a Middle Eastern-inspired charcoal chicken eatery in the heart of Surry Hills.
 As you’d expect, the hero of Henrietta’s menu is free-range charcoal chicken, infused with Middle Eastern flavours.
 Grab a whole or half charcoal chicken and enjoy a selection of flavourful sides, including house-made hummus, tabbouleh and fattoush salads.
 Find out more here

 Sefa, Bondi